 Speculators receive a bad reputation generally.
 However, they offer some benefits to the market as well.

-Speculators often rely on smaller profits and a number of trades executed in a short time.
+A speculator will often rely on smaller profits and a number of trades executed in a short time.
 It means they execute more trades on average as compared to investors.
 Their higher trading frequency means higher liquidity in the market.
 Although speculators may not own any underlying asset directly, they bring valuable trading volume through speculation.

 Speculators help create balance in the market in several ways.
 They tend to buy securities for perceived demand that further escalates the trend.
 Conversely, they also sell off securities with a perceived excessive supply in the near future.
-Overall they help the market being as efficient as possible, by taking multiple sides of different trades.
+Overall they help the market be as efficient as possible, by taking multiple sides of different trades.

 Reduced bid-ask spread